 As I write this, we’ve been dealing with the pandemic for one year.
 Along with the many hardships we’ve all faced over the past year, if you’re job-hunting you’ve got that much more additional stress.

-It’s difficult to keep a positive mindset because, unless you’re very lucky, you’ll face at least some rejections.
+It’s difficult to keep a positive mindset when you’re job hunting because – unless you’re very lucky – you’ll face at least some rejections.

 You’ll get your hopes up when you seem to be sailing through the interview process for a job you covet, only to learn they’ve chosen someone else . . . if you even do find out.

-The drastic ups and downs can take a toll on even the most secure person, and may cause you to carry negativity with you, as you network and interview.
+The drastic ups and downs can take a toll on even the most upbeat person, and may cause you to carry negativity with you, as you network and interview.

 To make matters worse, according to Russ Harris in his book The Happiness Trap, 80 percent of our thoughts contain negative content (whether or not we’re job hunting).

 It’s part of our way of coping with the fast-paced world around us.
 We’ve evolved into problem-fixers, always sussing out things that need our attention.

 What a way to navigate the already difficult executive job search landscape . . . with the weight of negativity on your back!